eislerMeinName/complexPendulum/README.md

 ### ActionTypes
 The ActionType models the action of the agent.
 - DIRECT: directly apply pwm (dim 1)
-- GAIN: apply proportional gain (dim 4)
+- GAIN: apply proportional gain (dim 4) either in [-100, 0] or baselined by proportional controller

 ### RewardTypes
 The RewardTypes specify the reward function of the environment.